-The Australian Naval Institute is the leading forum for naval and maritime affairs in Australia.
-The Institute provides this through major membership events, partcularly the Vernon Parker Oration; through this website; and through its quarterly publication of Headmark, the institute’s journal.
+THE AUSTRALIAN Naval Institute is the leading forum for naval and maritime affairs in Australia.
+The Institute provides this through major membership events, particularly the Vernon Parker Oration; through this website; and through its twice-yearly printed publication of Headmark, the institute’s journal.
+The Institute is grateful to its sponsors for making the events and publications of the Institute possible.
+Their logos are below.

-The views expressed in these forums, of course, are not the official views of the Royal Australian Navy or the Chief of the Navy.
+The views expressed in these forums, of course, are not the official views of the Royal Australian Navy, the Australian Defence Force or the Chief of the Navy.
 That said, Headmark has had a proud tradition of nearly 40 years of contributing informed research, writing and opinion on naval and maritime matters.

 ANI was incorporated in 1975 as a self-supporting and non-profit making organisation to provide a forum for Naval Officers and others interested in maritime affairs.